McBonuss/5-Planes/README.md

 ### Manual Testing
 - Navigation links tested for functionality.
 - Forms tested for validation and submission.
 - Images and videos tested for responsiveness.
+- Tested with [ChromeLightHouse] (<assets\mcbonuss.github.io_2025-03-27_17-14-05-lighthouse-test.html>).

 ---